0 Helpful / 1 Not

 Finishes strong with a satisfying bomber that's not quite totally open to keep you honest.
 You could land in or under some well-placed evergreens for a particularly nasty lie, or fade into the wall of brushy rough along the left of the fairway, plus the wind can turn you over and send you toward the parking lot or into bushes.

-Hole 4 is another particularly inviting hole - greets you with a beautiful glade that rolls from right to left as you step to the long tee after the walk from 3.
+Hole 4 is another particularly inviting hole - greets you with a beautiful glade that rolls from left to right as you step to the long tee after the walk from 3.
 Finishes with a pin on an uphill slope, defended by a gauntlet of old growth pines.
 Gotta keep approaches low to earn a good look.

 Having played here when the tees were just dirt and gravel, I couldn't have rated it higher than 3.5, as I was hampered by footing that was less than desirable given how demanding this course is off the tee.
 Because this course requires power and precision, and the new tees are truly superb, I'd give it a 4.25.
 Fix #20 and trim the hard to see branches cluttering many airways, and this is a solid 4.5, but until that happens I'm stuck at 4.0